-It is that enticement to the buy side that could transform shortterm funding markets, potentially saving banks, broker-dealers and other market participants millions.
 As firms like Societe Generale, UBS and DRW utilize the DLR solution for intraday trading, they are working through issues that will have to be addressed before they roll a DLT platform out to clients at scale.
 Among the issues they are now addressing are fee schedules, legal documentation, and the overall business case and revenue potential for clients.

 At the present time, DLT platforms are experiencing increased adoption by sell-side firms, and the earliest buy-side adopters will begin investigating the yield potential of intraday repo.
-This gradual adoption of DLT could shift into overdrive if a liquidity crisis takes hold.
+This gradual adoption of the DLT could shift into overdrive if a liquidity crisis takes hold.
 A lack of funding on the street could cause a spike in demand for intraday funding.

-In terms of significant obstacles that could slow this evolution, Broadridge's Christian Rasmussen adding, "You're operating within the standard marketplace, with standard documentation.
+In terms of significant obstacles that could slow this evolution, UBS's Christian Rasmussen adding, "You're operating within the standard marketplace, with standard documentation.
 It's just the digitization that's different."